As lawyers who deal primarily in family law, we can provide our expertise as you navigate a child support application.

 - Obtain child support

 - Assist in imputing the other parent’s income

 - Obtain special expenses for child support including daycare, healthcare, and extra-curriculars

-Through my experience outside and inside the Court, I can confidently guide you through the rules and regulations required to obtain child support and or respond accordingly to a child support application that has been served on you.
+Through our experiences outside and inside the Court, we can confidently guide you through the rules and regulations required to obtain child support and or respond accordingly to a child support application that has been served on you.

 You might have a lot of questions regarding the court process and the terminology related to it.
-I’m here to help!
-I also specialize in child custody law
+We’re here to help!
+We also specialize in child custody law.

 The parent seeking disclosure can request for income disclosure by filing and serving a “Notice to Disclose” in either the Court of Queen’s Bench or “Request for Financial Information” in provincial court.

 If a parent does not provide the required disclosure, a Judge may impute an income to that parent.
 Imputing an income to the parent means that the Judge can on a temporary basis set or assign a reasonable income to the parent to calculate the appropriate child support amount until the parent provides their income information.

 Remember, when an Order directs you to provide your income information by a specific day, you must do this.
 If you do not do this, the risk is that a Judge may impute your income higher than what it actually is.

 The basic amount of child support in the Guideline tables is governed by the Federal Child Support Guidelines.
 The child support calculator can be found here: